HuncholiniTheFirst/Money-Transfer/README.md

 # Money-Transfer
-A REST Api for transferring money between accounts
+A RESTful API for transferring money between accounts

 # To run: